Sprain Brook Parkway: Route description

 The Sprain Brook Parkway, designated by the New York State Department of Transportation as NY 987F, a state reference route, begins at a fork from the Bronx River Parkway along the latter's right-of-way along the Bronx River in the city of Yonkers.
-Crossing through the Northeast Yonkers neighborhood as a six-lane freeway design, the Sprain Brook crosses an interchange with NY 100 (Central Park Avenue) south of Andrus Park.
+Crossing through the Northeast Yonkers neighborhood as a six-lane freeway, the Sprain Brook crosses an interchange with NY 100 (Central Park Avenue) south of Andrus Park.
 Bending to the north through Yonkers, the Sprain Brook reaches an interchange with Tuckahoe Road, with the northbound and southbound lanes splitting around the Grassy Sprain Reservoir.
 The two directions bend northeast along the reservoir.
 The southbound lanes cross Sprain Ridge Park, while the northbound lanes cross through a golf course.
 Leaving Yonkers for the town of Greenburgh, the lanes of the Sprain Brook come back together, reaching an interchange with Jackson Avenue.
-The six lane parkway continues northward and to the northeast through Greenburgh, crossing under Ardsley Road.
+The six-lane parkway continues northward and to the northeast through Greenburgh, crossing under Ardsley Road.
 After turning northward once again, the Sprain Brook crosses under a former alignment of NY 131 (Underhill Road) and passes by the Sunningdale Country Club.

 Continuing its north/northeast winding, the Sprain Brook enters an interchange with NY 100B (Dobbs Ferry Road), passing by East Rumbrook Park.
 Crossing over NY 119 in Elmsford, the parkway enters an interchange with Interstate 287 (the Cross Westchester Expressway).
-After crossing through the interchange, the Spain continues northward as a six-lane parkway back through the town of Greenburgh, entering an interchange with NY 100C (Grasslands Road).
+After crossing through the interchange, the Sprain continues northward as a six-lane parkway back through the town of Greenburgh, entering an interchange with NY 100C (Grasslands Road).
 Paralleling NY 100 to the west, the parkway, bending northward into Mount Pleasant and an interchange with County Route 301 (Bradhurst Entrance North Road), which connects to NY 100 (Bradhurst Avenue).
 North of that junction, the southbound lanes of the Sprain Brook interchange with a crossing NY 100.
 After several bends to the north, the Sprain Brook enters the merging Taconic State Parkway and terminates as the right-of-way continues as the Taconic.

 The Sprain Brook Parkway sees an average of 95,442 vehicles per day throughout its entire length.
 The stretch between I-287 and NY 100C sees the highest amount, with 101,460 cars in a 2011 report.
 The stretch between NY 100 in Yonkers and Jackson Avenue in Greenburgh sees the second-highest, at 100,900, which is an upgrade of over 19,000 vehicles since the same report in 1997.